cryptool-org/cryptobrief/README.md

 # Installation Instructions
 The folder [nsis_installer](https://github.com/stefan-rass/sunset-ffapl/tree/master/nsis_installer) contains a Windows installer that can be downloaded and installed as it is.
 For all other platforms, feel free to copy the subfolder [nsis_installer/sunset](https://github.com/stefan-rass/sunset-ffapl/tree/master/nsis_installer/sunset) to any place on your computer and run the JAR-file in it.

+## Compiling from source
+Alternatively, the project can also be compiled from source.
+This repository contains IDE project configurations for Eclipse and IntelliJ (not on main branch yet).
+After a fresh Import, binaries (`sunset-ffapl/bin`) should be rebuilt before trying to execute, as they are not updated as frequently as the sources.

+Note that as of now, the `master` branch is built using Java 1.7 and is **not** compatible with Java 9, whereas the `feat/ecrand` branch is built using Java 9 and is compatible with Java 1.8, yet no longer with Java 1.7.